 There is a four step process to sell your own branded products on Amazon:

 - Product research.
-You find profitable product opportunities on Amazon using product research software like the Jungle Scout Chrome Extension or the Jungle Scout Web App.
+You find profitable product opportunities on Amazon using product research software like Jungle Scout and/or Extension.

 - Sourcing.
 Once you find a good product to sell on Amazon, you’ll want to source the product through a manufacturer resource like Alibaba.com.

 - Create a listing.
 After you’ve placed an order for your product and it’s being manufactured, you’ll want to build a brand new Amazon product listing through Amazon Seller Central.